shivannis/xandr-docs-public/xandr-docs/articles/monetize/content-category-targeting.md

 By default, your campaign will target all custom categories.
 However, you can narrow targeting to include or exclude specific custom categories that you have applied to your own placement groups and/or placements for direct buying as well as custom categories that other sellers have exposed to you for third-party buying.

-1. In the Targeting section, click **Edit** next to **Inventory**.
+1. In the **Targeting** section, click **Edit** next to **Inventory**.

 1. On the **Custom Categories** tab, include or exclude custom categories.

-    a.
     When targeting more than one custom category, the categories have an OR relationship.
 For example, if you include "Custom Category 1" and "Custom Category 2", you will bid on inventory that is in either category.
 The inventory does not need to be in both categories.

 1. Click **Add**.